Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Real applications

 \subsection{HIV drug resistance}

-We begin with the HIV drug resistance dataset from \cite{rhee2006data}, which was previously analyzed by (e.g.) \cite{fxknock} using knockoffs.
-The dataset consists of genotype data from roughly $750$ HIV samples as well as drug resistance measurements for $16$ different drugs, and the goal of our analysis is to discover genetic variants which affect drug resistance for each of the drugs.
-An advantage of this dataset is that \cite{rhee2005corroborate} published treatment-selected mutation panels for exactly this setting, so we can check whether any discoveries made by knockoffs are corroborated by this separate analysis.
+We begin with the HIV drug resistance dataset from \cite{rhee2006data}, which (e.g.) \cite{fxknock} previously analyzed using knockoffs.
+The dataset consists of genotype data from $n \approx 750$ HIV samples as well as drug resistance measurements for $16$ different drugs, and the goal is to discover genetic variants that affect drug resistance for each of the drugs.
+Furthermore, \cite{rhee2005corroborate} published treatment-selected mutation panels for this setting, so we can check whether any discoveries made by knockoffs are corroborated by this separate analysis.

-We preprocess and model the data in exactly the same way as \cite{fxknock}, and following \cite{fxknock}, we apply fixed-X knockoffs with LCD, LSM, and MLR statistics and FDR level $q=0.05$.
+We preprocess and model the data following \cite{fxknock}.
+Then, we apply FX knockoffs with LCD, LSM, and MLR statistics and FDR level $q=0.05$.
 For both MVR and SDP knockoffs, Figure \ref{fig::hiv} shows the total number of discoveries made by each statistic, stratified by whether each discovery is corroborated by \cite{rhee2005corroborate}.
 For SDP knockoffs, the MLR statistics make nearly an order of magnitude more discoveries than the competitor methods with a comparable corroboration rate.
-For MVR knockoffs, all three statistics perform roughly equally well, although MLR statistics make slightly more discoveries with a slightly higher corroboration rate.
+For MVR knockoffs, MLR and LCD statistics perform roughly equally well, although MLR statistics make $\approx 5\%$ more discoveries with a slightly higher corroboration rate.
 Overall, in this setting, MLR statistics are competitive with and sometimes substantially outperform the lasso-based statistics.
-See Appendix \ref{appendix::realdata} for further details and specific results for each drug.
+See Appendix \ref{appendix::realdata} for specific results for each drug.